-Sally Ward is a contemporary artist based in London, specialising in portraiture.
-Her work has been exhibited by the Royal Society of Portrait Painters at the Mall Galleries in London.
-She was featured by the RP as their “Female Artist of the Day” to promote the 2020 exhibition.
-Sally was also a finalist in Sky Portrait Artist of the Year, Series 7, 2020.
-During the competition her sitters were: model and presenter Melanie Sykes; Booker Prize winner, Bernardine Evaristo, and: actor, comedian, and political activist, Eddie Izzard.
+Sally Ward is a contemporary artist, specialising in portraits and the figure.
+Her work has been exhibited by the Royal Society of Portrait Painters at the Mall Galleries in London a number of times over recent years.
+She was also a finalist in Sky Portrait Artist of the Year, Series 7, 2020.
+Her sitters were model and presenter Melanie Sykes; Booker Prize winner, Bernardine Evaristo, and: actor, comedian, and political activist, Eddie Izzard.
 She has exhibited with the Society of Women Artists at the Mall Galleries several times and this year won the Cass Art Award at the Society’s annual exhibition, which was presented to her by patron HRH Princess Michael of Kent.
 In addition, this year her work has been shortlisted for the prestigious Ruth Borchard Self-Portrait Prize in 2021.
-She is also a member of the Kingston Artists Open Studios.
-Sally works primarily in oils, charcoal and watercolour and while her focus is portraiture and the figure, she also enjoys exploring other subjects such as landscape and animals.
+She will again be exhibiting at The Mall Galleries in London this autumn with the Society of Women Artists.
+She also writes for national arts magazine, The Artist.

 Sally studied Music at Cambridge University, staying on to undertake an M.Phil. in Musicology after her degree.
 As an artist, she is self-taught.
-While in demand for private commissions, she has recently developed a body of her own work focusing on portraits of close family, friends and herself.
+While in demand for private commissions, she has also developed a body of her own work focusing on portraits of close family, friends and herself.
 She enjoys the emotional intimacy of these works; her aim being to create a sensitive and honest portrayal of her subject, focusing on natural expression and her sitter’s interior world.
 Sally often uses a limited, contemporary palette and strong light sources to convey the solidity, form and presence of her sitter.
 Sally works in oils, watercolour and charcoal.